Vectorial1024/v1024_logistics_optimization/README.md

 With this mod, perhaps you have less need for custom trading scripts (e.g. TaterTrader, the Mules, etc.).

+## Motivation
+This mod is a spiritual successor of Civilian Fleets, a 1.0-era mod that was eventually adapted into the base game as of the 7.0 update.

+Following the dissolution of Civilian Fleets, the deprecated fleets of old were reorganized to serve several new trade stations.
+However, it was noticed that station-based traders (especially trading-station traders) are behaving... not as expected.
+They are consistently making trade deals that are apparently unoptimal.

+This causes larger-scale logistics problems.

+While there are other custom trading scripts to help with these logistics problems, they are often tedious to configure and manage
+(e.g. usually exists as separate fleets, causing cluttering).
+It would be best if the vanilla one just "works", so these tedium may vanish.

+It was eventually discovered/determined that the vanilla station trading logic can be improved, which motivated the creation of this mod.

 ------

 ## Faster Trade Matching